Information Technology (IT)

 Computer Learning Centers (CLCs)

 Missouri S&T is now using a print management system, PaperCut NG, in campus computer labs (CLCs).
 Students and instructors will be given a semester printing quota sufficient for completing academic work.
 This initiative will help conserve paper, toner and electricity and help ensure fair use of campus printing resources.
-As of Fall 2014, all print quota is reflected in shamrocks.
+All print quota is reflected in shamrocks.
 It is important to note that shamrocks in no way correlate to real money.
-More information can be found online at http://edtech.mst.edu/clcprint/.
+More information can be found online at https://it.mst.edu/services/clc/clcprint/.

 To support teaching and learning, IT supports a broad set of instructional technologies.
 In addition to CLCs, classroom presentation technology, such as podium computers, laptop connections, projectors, and speakers, are provided to enhance the ability of instructors and teaching assistants to present course materials and use student response systems (clickers) in the classroom.